Maw-YT/HaxeChess/README.md

     openfl test windows   # or 'mac' / 'linux'
     ```

+## ⬇️ Download

+You can download the latest pre-compiled version for Windows from the [Releases](https://github.com/Maw-YT/HaxeChess/releases) page.

+*Just download the `.zip`, extract it, and run `Chess.exe`!*

 ## 📂 Project Structure

 * `Source/`: Contains the `.hx` source code.